American wigeon: Description

+A male on land showing his legs and feet.

 The American wigeon is a medium-sized bird; it is larger than a teal but smaller than a pintail.
 In silhouette, the wigeon can be distinguished from other dabblers by its round head, short neck, and small bill.
 It is 42–59 cm long, with a 76–91 cm wingspan and a weight of 512–1330 g.
 This wigeon has two adult molts per year and a juvenile molt in the first year, as well.

 The breeding male (drake) is a striking bird with a mask of green feathers around its eyes and a cream-colored cap running from the crown of his head to his bill.
 This white patch gives the wigeon its other common name, baldpate (pate is another word for head).
 His belly is also white.
 In flight, drakes can be identified by the large white shoulder patch on each wing.
 These white patches flash as the birds bank and turn.
 In nonbreeding (eclipse) plumage, the drake looks more like the female.

 The hens are much less conspicuous, having primarily gray and brown plumage.
 Both sexes have a pale blue bill with a black tip, a white belly, and gray legs and feet.
 The wing patch behind the speculum is gray.
 They can be distinguished from most ducks, apart from Eurasian wigeon, by shape.
 However, that species has a darker head and all-grey underwing.
 The head and neck coloring of the female is different from the Eurasian wigeon.
 She nests on the ground, near water and under cover, and lays 6–12 creamy white eggs.
 Flocks often contain American coots.

 The American wigeon is a noisy species, and in the field can often be identified by its distinctive calls.
 Drakes produce a three-note whistle, while hens emit hoarse grunts and quacks.
 The male whistle makes a wheezy whoee-whoe-whoe, whereas the female has a low growl qua-ack.